 Any unwanted sound or vibration that encroaches upon the real property of another at any time-of-day.
 Noise may consist of multiple factors.
-Noise factors may include, but are not limited to, time- of-day or time-of-week; structure of the sound, e.g., impulse sound and sounds defined in ISO 12001 standards; frequency of the sound occurrence (how often); duration; relative sound level compared to background sound level, e.g., "loudness"; the waveform frequency of the sound, e.g., "high" or "low" pitch; and nature of the sound, e.g., screaming or screeching.
+Noise factors may include, but are not limited to, time- of-day or time-of-week; structure of the sound, e.g., impulse sound and sounds defined in ISO 12001 standards; rate of occurrence of the sound (how often); duration; relative sound level compared to background sound level, e.g., "loudness"; the waveform frequency of the sound, e.g., "high" or "low" pitch; and nature of the sound, e.g., screaming or screeching.